yehia67/documentation/dev-essentials/0.1/concepts/bundles-and-transactions.md

 * `lastIndex`
 * `timestamp`

-So, if the values of any of these fields were to change, the nodes would invalidate all transactions in the bundle.
+So, if the values of any of these transaction fields were to change, the nodes would invalidate all transactions in the bundle.

 As a result, bundles are atomic: Either all transactions in the bundle are valid and confirmed or none of them are.